arnauddupuis/wocli/README.md

 ### Quick first run

-First, tell wocli where your Wordl of Warcraft install is (and build the cache at the same time):
+First, tell wocli where your World of Warcraft install is (and build the cache at the same time):
 ```bash
 wocli.pl --wow-dir /your/path/to\ your/wow\ --save buildcache
 ```